 Feb 01, 2020PGT EditorComments Off on Aureomix S finding its niche, and then some, in VFD eraTOOLBOX, Issue 4: An interview with Thomas Painter, DVM, US Pork Technical Services, Zoetis

-Jan 31, 2020Susan SpiegelComments Off on Michigan switches to pen gestation April 1; Ohio is nextHog operations in Michigan face an April 1, 2020, deadline for switching from individual stalls to pens for sow gestation.
+Jan 31, 2020Susan SpiegelComments Off on Michigan switches to pen gestation; Ohio is nextHog operations in Michigan faced an April 1, 2020, deadline for switching from individual stalls to pens for sow gestation.

 Jan 22, 2020Susan SpiegelComments Off on Lessons learned: How a modern hog farm in Russia recovered from ASFChina’s African swine fever epidemic may offer a grim view of life with the disease.
 But its neighbor Russia has proven recovery from ASF is possible.